ponzipyramid/SexlabArousedNG/README.md

-NG implementation of DD's plugin.
+NG reimplementation of SL Aroused.